icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Esri Tapestry Segmentation](https://www.esri.com/en-us/arcgis/products/tapestry-segmentation/zip-lookup) - Provides concise information on the demographic, economic, education and consumer characteristics of populations based on ZIP code.

+- [Data Axle](https://www.data-axle.com/)- Data Axle offers some of the most comprehensive and accurate business and consumer databases, boasting almost 400 distinct attributes across businesses and consumers in the United States and Canada.

 ### Infrastructure

 - [Mapillary](https://www.mapillary.com/) - Access street-level imagery and AI-derived map data from all over the world.
 Fill in the gaps by requesting new coverage or capturing your own with an easy to use mobile app.